-If you do a swift google search of National Days, you will surely come across some strange and unique ones, from National Pizza with the Works Except Anchovies Day to National Raisin Bran Cereal Day to National Play Monopoly Day (all of which are coming up, by the way).
+If you do a swift google search of national days, you will surely come across some strange and unique ones, from National Pizza with the Works Except Anchovies Day to National Raisin Bran Cereal Day to National Play Monopoly Day.
 And you’ll probably wonder, “Why in the world do we need a day dedicated to that?”
-I don’t blame you—but there are some other little-known National Days that do deserve your attention and celebration: one being World Kindness Day.
+I don’t blame you—but there are some other little-known national days that do deserve your attention and celebration: one being National Random Acts of Kindness Day.

-World Kindness Day, which falls on the 13th of November, is all about spreading kindness.
+National Random Acts of Kindness Day, which falls on the 17th of February, is all about spreading kindness.
 It’s about giving your neighbor a lift to work when their car breaks down; it’s about taking your dog to his favorite dog park; it’s about lending a helping hand and a contagious smile to those around you.
 The whole point of this day is to make the world a better place by performing simple acts of kindness and to recognize the potential we have to improve each other’s lives.
 Now, if that little motivational speech doesn’t inspire you to go out and hug a stranger or help a friend, maybe these scientifically-proven benefits of kindness will:

 2) Kindness makes you happy!

 Multiple studies have shown that being kind makes you an overall happier person.
 One of these studies “Acts of Kindness and Acts of Novelty Affect Life and Satisfaction” reached this conclusion after splitting 86 participants into three groups and then observing the effects of kindness: the group that was instructed to perform a daily act of kindness reported a significant boost in happiness.
 And that was just over a small 10-day period!